 Further Technical Information:

-EVs need an OBC to handle charging from standard roadside charge points, when a dedicated home-charging system or super-charger is not available.
+EVs need an On-Board Charger (OBC) to handle charging from standard roadside charge points, when a dedicated home-charging system or super-charger is not available.
 The time to recharge is determined by the OBC power rating and the units in today’s EVs have ratings between about 3kW and 9kW.

 As the leading EV brand, Renault-Nissan-Mitsubishi has already created a 22kW OBC for the Renault Zoe model, which can fully recharge the battery in about one hour.
 Now, by upgrading the OBC to leverage the superior efficiency and small size of ST’s SiC power semiconductors (MOSFETs and rectifier diodes), Renault-Nissan-Mitsubishi can further reduce the size, weight, and cost while increasing energy efficiency to make future models even more attractive for users and beneficial for the environment.
 The new, compact, and high-power OBC gives designers more freedom to style the vehicle and optimize packaging, weight distribution, and vehicle drivability.